JacquelinevanB/Quidditch/README.md

 # Quidditch

-The application runs the plays, randomly selecting players from one of the two teams.
+The application in Java code runs the plays, randomly selecting players from one of the two teams.
-Who will win the game this time?
+Which team will win the game?